VibeDayAI-Powered Social Media Management

 • Status badge — amber DRAFT stands out, green READY, red FAILED, grey ARCHIVED

-Use this view to find a specific draft, see which topics have been drafted recently, or scan for FAILED generations that need a retry.
+Use this view to find a specific draft by name, see which topics have been drafted recently, or scan for FAILED generations that need a retry.

 How the AI generates a post